Note

 value of the permuted differences.

-, we can test each column against an independent
+Just like with scipy, we can test each column against an independent

 null mean: